dvoraka/pygl-prototype/README.md

 ### Controls
 ##### Normal controls
-Normal controls can be remapped in settings.ini and overridden in user.ini file.
+You can remap normal controls in global settings.ini file or override global settings in user.ini file.

 Key | Action
 ---|---